dgerabagi/data-curation-environment/flattened_repo.md

 This document serves as a living record of persistent or complex bugs that have recurred across multiple development cycles.
 By documenting the root cause analysis (RCA) and the confirmed solution for each issue, we create a "source of truth" that can be referenced to prevent the same mistakes from being reintroduced into the codebase.

 ## 2. Case Studies

 ---

+### Case Study 004: Spacebar De-selects Parent Folder Instead of File

+-   **Artifacts Affected:** `src/client/components/file-tree/FileTree.utils.ts`
+-   **Cycles Observed:** 61
+-   **Symptom:** When a parent folder (e.g., `src`) is checked, focusing on a descendant file (e.g., `src/components/file.ts`) and pressing the spacebar causes the entire sub-folder (`src/components`) to be removed from the selection, rather than just the single file.
+-   **Root Cause Analysis (RCA):** The logic for a "subtractive uncheck" was flawed.
+When attempting to uncheck a child of an already-selected parent, the utility function would correctly remove the parent from the selection set but would then re-add the parent's *direct children* except for the one containing the target file.
+This was too aggressive and did not correctly represent the user's intent to remove only a single file.
+-   **Codified Solution & Best Practice:**
+    1. The `addRemovePathInSelectedFiles` function was refactored for the "subtractive uncheck" case.
+    2. The new logic is more explicit:
+        *   Remove the ancestor path (e.g., `src`) from the selection.
+        *   Get a list of **all descendant files** of that ancestor.
+        *   Add all descendant files to the selection, **except for the specific file that was unchecked**.
+    3. This correctly translates the selection from a single high-level path (`src`) into many individual low-level paths, minus the one the user removed, preserving their intent.

+---

+### Case Study 003: Incorrect File Count in Flatten Success Message

+-   **Artifacts Affected:** `src/backend/services/flattener.service.ts`
+-   **Cycles Observed:** 61
+-   **Symptom:** The success message after flattening (e.g., "Successfully flattened X files...") shows an incorrect count of files, often higher than what was actually selected and written.
+-   **Root Cause Analysis (RCA):** The `flattener.service` was using the count of all unique file paths it was *initially given* for the success message.
+This list could include paths that were later filtered out (e.g., binary files before metadata handling was implemented) or files that failed to be read.
+The message did not reflect the final count of files successfully processed and written to the output file.
+-   **Codified Solution & Best Practice:**
+    1. The `generateOutputContent` function is responsible for creating the final string to be written to disk.
+It already has access to the array of successfully processed file results.
+    2. The `vscode.window.showInformationMessage` call inside the `flatten` method was modified to use the `length` of this final, validated list of results (`validResults.length`) instead of the initial input list.
+This ensures the user is always shown the exact number of files included in the output.

+---